What is a Digital marketing competitive analysis?

 - Do they have a mobile app??

 - What other technologies do they use that that you you don’t?

-- What other sites are linking back to your competitor’s site, but not yours?
+- What are other sites linking back to your competitor’s website but not yours?

-- What is there sales process and how does it give them the competitive edge?
+- What is their sales process, and how does it give them a competitive edge?

-- Do there social media channels have live chat?
+- Do their social media channels have a live chat?

 - What sort of content do they respond well to?

 - What platforms are they using to engage?

 - Are they vocal about their experience with the competitor?